Nigerian Maritime Administration and Safety Agency

-The governing board includes representatives of the Ministry of Labour, the Ministry of Transport and the Navy.
+The governing board is made up of representatives of the Ministry of Labour, the Ministry of Transport and those of the Navy.

+NIMASA had done maritime accident investigations.

 National Maritime Authority

 The National Maritime Authority (NMA), predecessor of NIMASA, was established by the Shipping Policy Decree of 11 May 1987, and was supervised by the Federal Ministry of Transport.
 Its mandate was to ensure orderly development, protection and manpower training in the shipping industry.

 The NMA also was given responsibility for monitoring marine pollution and spillage in Nigerian waters.

 The oil platforms off the Niger Delta are vulnerable, and the decree recognized the role of maritime cargo carriage in defense.

 Cargo allocation

 The decree establishing the NMA applied the 40-40-20 principal defined by the United Nations Conference on Trade and Development (UNCTAD).
 This meant that 40% of cargo should be allocated to ships from the importer, 40% to ships from the exporter and 20% subject to open competition, which may include ships from other countries.
 For non-conference and bulk cargoes it went further, sharing on a 50-50 basis, with the NMA having authority to allocate all export cargoes.

-Despite this ruling, in practice the oil extraction companies supplied their own tankers to transport most of the crude to their refineries abroad.
+Despite this provision, in practice the oil extraction companies supplied their own tankers to transport most of the crude to their refineries abroad.

 However, members of the American-West African Shipping Conference said they had been arbitrarily denied shipments by the NMA, an issue raised several times by the United States government.

-In 1988 the NMA announced that it would be setting up freight booking offices in Liverpool, London, Hamburg, Paris, Tokyo, New York and Brazil.
+In 1988, the NMA announced that it would be setting up freight booking offices in Liverpool, London, Hamburg, Paris, Tokyo, New York and Brazil.
 Dr. Bassey U. Ekong, Director General of the NMA, said the centers would record all inbound Nigerian cargos and would ensure "full implementations of UNCTAD's 40-40-20 principle".
 In the end, none of the offices opened.